 Orange Molybdate is opaque, strongly tinting orange.
 Its hue is reddish orange, deeper red than minium (red lead) and has a pleasing slightly ropey consistency in oil.

-, a directory of pigments and dyes published by the UK Society of Dyers and Colourists and the American Association of Textile Chemists and Colorists.
+Molybdate orange has been classified as Pigment Red 104 and number 77605 (Molybdate Orange/Red) in the Colour Index, a directory of pigments and dyes published by the UK Society of Dyers and Colourists and the American Association of Textile Chemists and Colorists.

 Orange molybdate has not been rated for lightfastness by the ASTM, but independent studies have shown that it remains unchanged in oil under normal atmosphere and can be used with all other pigments without alteration.

 Mixed crystal pigments of lead chromate and lead molybdate were first described by E. Lederle in a German patent (no. 22F.1.52.30) applied for by the I.G.
 Farbenindustrie A. G. on August 30, 1930 (see also German patent 574,379, April 12, 1933, and 574,380, April 13 1933; also U.S. patent 1,926,447, September 12, 1933).
 Although molybdenum orange went into production soon after 1935 for use in printing inks and paints, it is not known that it was used in artists paints until later.
-According to Susan Lake, it was used by Willem de Kooning and found in combination with other pigments in his 1965 painting Woman
+According to Susan Lake, it was used by Willem de Kooning and found in combination with other pigments in his 1965 painting Woman.

-.Permanence and Compatibility
+Permanence and Compatibility

 The fastness properties of orange molybdate and red molybdate pigments are comparable with those of the chrome yellows.
 As with the chrome yellows, the pigment particles can be coated with metal oxides, metal phosphates, silicates, etc., to give stabilized pigments with high color brilliance and good fastness properties, as well as highly stabilized grades with very good resistance to light, weathering, sulfur dioxide, and temperature and with a very low content of acid-soluble lead.
-(Read more at the pigment Orange Molybdate
+(Read more at the pigment Orange Molybdate)

 Rublev Colours Orange Molybdate is made using a silicate-coated (encapsulated) grade with very good lightfastness.

-Combinations with organic red and yellow pigments give a considerable extended color range.
+Combinations with organic red and yellow pigments give a considerably extended color range.
 Such combinations have very good stability properties because the lightfastness and weather resistance of many organic red pigments are not adversely affected by molybdate pigments.
 For example, Colour Index Pigment Red 3 (Toluidine red) is often used in conjunction with molybdate red.

 All images of color swatches in this web site are only approximations of the actual color of the oil paint.
-We taken every care to match the color in these pictures on calibrated color monitors to the actual color.
-However, because of the wide variance in color monitors the results you see on your monitor may vary.
+We have taken every care to match the color in these pictures on calibrated color monitors to the actual color.
+However, because of the wide variance in color monitors, the results you get may vary.